Fried Egg (1 Large) and English Bajra Roti (1 Piece)

 How to consume english bajra roti, fried egg without glucose spikes

-Include sources of healthy fats such as avocado or a small amount of nuts with your meal.
-These can help moderate blood sugar levels.
+Incorporate a source of healthy fats, such as avocado slices or a small handful of nuts like almonds or walnuts.
+Fats can help slow digestion and stabilize blood sugar levels.

 Discover